ankshaastra-crypto/ankshaastra-empower/EMAIL_SETUP.md

 - An email account (Gmail, Outlook, Yahoo, or your business email)
 - Access to your email account settings
-- Your PhonePe merchant credentials (if you haven't set up payment gateway yet).
+- Your PhonePe merchant credentials (if you haven't set up payment gateway yet)

 ---